CS50Dartmouth21FS1/home/logistics/syllabus.md

 Any ideas you get from other teams or any other source should be carefully cited both in the code and in the documentation.

 -   In your assignments, list all your collaborators (e.g., "I discussed this homework with Alice and Bob") and credit any sources (including code) used.
+For example, "I got an idea for resolving my git merge conflicts on StackOverflow."
 -   You must also credit specific sources that are provided by the instructor.
 For example, you must credit code that we give you if it helps you with your work (either by direct use of the code, or by simply enhancing your understanding by reading the code).
 -   References for any non-trivial algorithms you employ should be included in the code and documentation to ensure others will know where to learn more about it.